vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

      		for trees/loci to be selected as informative [default: 0.75]
 ```

-### Evaluating the global molecular clock hypothesis.
+### Evaluating the global molecular clock hypothesis

 *run_get_phylomarkers_pipeline.sh* calls the auxiliary script *run_parallel_molecClock_test_with_paup.sh*
 to evaluate the **global molecular clock hypothesis** on the top markers, selected according to the criteria explained in the three previous
-sections.
+sections (Fig. 1).
 The script calls [paup*](https://people.sc.fsu.edu/~dswofford/paup_test/)
 to evaluate the free-rates and clock hypothesis using likelihood ratio tests computed with R. Currently this is only performed on codon alignments.
-Future versions may implement the global clock hypothesis test also for protein alignments.

-### On tree searching:
+### On tree searching
-#### ModelFinder + IQ-TREE searches:
+#### ModelFinder + IQ-TREE searches
 As of version 1.9.9.0_22Dec17, **GET_PHYLOMERKERS** implements the **-A I** option, which calls [**IQ-TREE**](http://www.iqtree.org/) for ML tree searching [**Nguyen et. al (2015)**](https://academic.oup.com/mbe/article/32/1/268/2925592).
-This is the most recent fast ML software on the scene, which was developed with the aim of escaping from early local maxima encountered during "hill-climbing" by generating multiple seed trees to initiate tree searches, maintaining a pool of candidate trees during the entire run.
+This is the most recent fast ML software on the scene, which was developed with the aim of escaping from early local maxima encountered during "hill-climbing" by generating multiple seed trees to initiate tree searches.
+This is achieved by maintaining a pool of candidate seed trees during the entire run.
 Overall, it was the best-performing ML tree search algorithm among those evaluated by [Zhou et al. (2017)](https://www.ncbi.nlm.nih.gov/pubmed/29177474) in their above-mentioned benchmarking paper, at least for datasets < 200 taxa.
 For larger datasets (several hudreds to thousands of sequences), current implementations of RAxML and ExaML, which make heavy use of SPR-moves, may outperform IQ-TREE, which makes more intensive use of local NNI-moves.

-- Our benchmark analyses have shown that [IQ-TREE](http://www.iqtree.org/) (v1.6.1) [Nguyen et. al (2015)](https://academic.oup.com/mbe/article/32/1/268/2925592) runs quickly enough when the **-fast** flag is passed to make it feasible to include a model selection step using  [ModelFinder](http://www.iqtree.org/ModelFinder/) [(Kalyaanamoorthy et al. 2017)](https://www.nature.com/articles/nmeth.4285) withouth incurring in excessively long computation times.
+- Our benchmark analyses have shown that [IQ-TREE](http://www.iqtree.org/) (v1.6.1) [Nguyen et. al (2015)](https://academic.oup.com/mbe/article/32/1/268/2925592) runs quickly enough when the **-fast** flag is passed to make it feasible to include a model selection step using  [ModelFinder](http://www.iqtree.org/ModelFinder/) [(Kalyaanamoorthy et al. 2017)](https://www.nature.com/articles/nmeth.4285) when estimating gene trees withouth incurring in excessively long computation times.

 - Combined with its superior tree-searching algorithm allows IQT to rank as the clear winner in our benchmarks.
-Therefore, **from version 2.0 onwards, *GET_PHYLOMARKERS* uses IQT as its default tree searching algorithm**, both for the estimation of gene-trees and the species-tree (from the concatenated, top-scoring alignments).
+Therefore, **from version 2.0 onwards, GET_PHYLOMARKERS uses IQT as its default tree searching algorithm**, both for the estimation of gene-trees and the species-tree (from the concatenated, top-scoring alignments).

 - All **gene tree searches are run in parallel** under the modelset with the following parameters: -mset XXX -m MFP -nt 1 -alrt 1000 -fast

-- To keep computation times within reasonable bounds, the number of models evaluated by ModelFinder (integrated in IQ-TREE) differ for the gene-tree and species-tree search phases, as shown below:
+- To keep computation times within reasonable bounds, the number of models evaluated by ModelFinder (integrated in IQ-TREE) differ for the gene-tree and species-tree search phases, as detailed below:

 ```
 # IQT gene tree searches (hard-coded): -T <high|medium|low|lowest> [default: medium]